A rank function for Fra\"{\i}ss\'{e} classes and the rank property

 \section{The Rank Property under FAP and FEP}

 In this section we prove the Rank Property for classes satisfying the free amalgamation property and the full extension property.
-The definitions and constructions are stated for an arbitrary relational language, but the reader may find it helpful to keep in mind the class of finite graphs as the guiding example throughout: there, a type of $G$ is simply a choice of neighborhood $A\subseteq G$ for the new vertex, every type is $\cF$-good, and the full extension adds a vertex adjacent to all of $G$.
+The definitions and constructions are stated for a finite arbitrary relational language, but the reader may find it helpful to keep in mind the class of finite graphs as the guiding example throughout: there, a good type of $G$ (see definitions \ref{def de type} and \ref{def de tipos de tipos}) is simply a choice of neighborhood $A\subseteq G$ for the new vertex, and the full extension adds a vertex adjacent to every element of $G$.
 The general setup below abstracts this picture to accommodate higher-arity relations and unary predicates.

 Let $\mathcal L$ be a language with finitely many (at least one) relational symbols, each of finite arity.
 More precisely, write